joelhawksley/identity/talks/2021/slides.md

 ^ PAUSE

 ^ But then the fun begins.
-We use these docs to build our documentation site!
+We use these annotations to generate our documentation site!

 ^ Here's how: